 When we then get to the main article, we find the guide itself used as a design element with a quote from the artist right in the middle, becoming the headline.
 The photo on the oposite side is full bleed.

 The pages in the magazine repeats elements like lines, quotes, larger and smaller elements and use of images, creating a familiar pattern.

-I will have to consider if I want to use this convative style, or go for something slightly edgier.
-The magazine in the brief has deeply serious subject matter, but it also need to stand out in order to be picked up and be the tool for change it needs to be.
+I will have to consider if I want to use this conservative style or go for something slightly edgier.
+The magazine in the brief has deeply serious subject matter, but it also needs to stand out in order to be picked up and be the tool for change it needs to be.